plone/plone.app.contentlisting/README.txt

 which ensures that lists of content objects always behave in the same way and according to predefined interfaces, regardless of what the source of the objects are.
-The integrator shouldn't have to care whether the list of objects came from the catalog, and ORM or they are the actual objects.
+The integrator shouldn't have to care whether the list of objects came from the catalog, an ORM or they are the actual objects.

 ==================================
 Making or getting a contentListing